Colorbar-header@2x (1)

 Home Visiting Services

-Home Visiting Programs offer voluntary, high quality early childhood visits in the home and access to other resources free of charge to Missouri residents.
+Home Visiting programs offer voluntary, high quality early childhood visits in the home and access to other resources free of charge to Missouri residents.
 These services support families to provide the opportunity for children to grow up healthy, safe, ready to learn, and for their families to have the ability to be active participants in this journey.

 Perinatal Care

 Perinatal care, or health care during and after pregnancy, is very important for the health of a mother and her unborn child.
 Healthy Moms, Healthy Babies connects women to quality healthcare and supportive resources that will support healthy, successful pregnancy and post-partum experiences for both mom and baby.
-Find resources and support.

 Newborn Screenings

 Newborn screenings are performed shortly after birth to protect them from the serious effects of disorders that otherwise may not be detected for several days, months, or even years.
 Missouri law requires all babies born in the state to be screened for over 70 different disorders.
-Learn more about newborn screenings.

 Vaccines and Immunizations